 For example, Facebook app has created an imagery of building new relations among the customers.
 So, whenever it comes to finding new friends, they turn towards Facebook.
-Likewise, when they have to connect with someone at a professional level, they look ahead to LinkedIn even when there are various other application available in the market.
+Likewise, when they have to connect with someone at a professional level, they look ahead to LinkedIn even when there are various other applications available in the market.

-The next tier of the pyramid, just prior to Brand Resonance, is Brand Response.
+The next tier of the brand resonance pyramid, just prior to Brand Resonance, is Brand Response.
 This element covers everything about how the customers respond to your brand, which is primarily divided into two categories:-

 Whenever a customer across an application, they invest their time to dig out some details about your market reputation and the type of experience they will be delivered.
 They make a judgement based on different factors, such as Quality, Consideration, Credibility, and Superiority and take the decision.

 So, to ensure that customers do not judge your brand in the wrong way, here are the mobile app reputation management questions you need to work upon:-

 - How to enhance the actual and perceived app quality?